-Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company X Emerging growth company If an emerging growth company, indica financial accounting standards provided put - 6 ded transition period for complying with any new or revised Indicate by check mark whether the reg istrant is a shell company (as defined in Exchange Act Rule 12b- 2).
-Yes □ No ⊠ Indicate the number of shares outstandi ng of each of the issuer's classes of common stock, as of the lates t practicable date.
-Cla Common Stock, S value Outstanding at May 15, 2017 30,087,485
+Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company X Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registra nt is a shell company (as defined in Exchange Act Rule 12b-2).
+Yes □ No ⊠ Indicate the number of shares outstanding o f each of the issuer's classes of common stock, as of the latest pra cticable date.